Phil Neville: International career

 Keegan played Neville at left-back in Euro 2000; Neville received criticism and a large proportion of blame for England's exit, when he committed a late foul on Viorel Moldovan, leading to a penalty for Romania, which Ionel Ganea scored to win the match.

 Neither of the Nevilles went to the 2002 World Cup – Phil was left out of the 23-man squad, while Gary was injured.
 Both were back in the squad for Euro 2004.
 The brothers played together for England for the first time in seven years in a friendly against Spain on 7 February 2007, which England lost 1–0.
 They hold the record number of England appearances by a pair of brothers (142) and the most starts in the same England team by two brothers (31).

 Phil Neville was not included in Sven-Göran Eriksson's squad for the 2006 World Cup as Eriksson wanted to give young players a chance.
 However, he was drafted into Eriksson's stand-by group of players after Nigel Reo-Coker withdrew through injury.
 Neville remained in the England squad with new England manager Steve McClaren and started at right-back in September 2006 against Andorra.
-He was not called up after 2007.
+His final cap came in a Euro 2008 qualifying game against Estonia, and never played again.
+Fabio Capello attempted to call him up for England's 2010 World Cup squad after an injury crisis, but (not having expected a call-up) Neville had undergone knee surgery, ruling him out from playing.